 Other reasons why solar systems are now much larger than 3kW:

 - The larger the system, the larger the government rebate.
 This means that the increase in price for the larger system is partially offset by the government incentive that comes directly off the purchase price

-- Many other households are planning to buy a plug-in hybrid or electric car within the next 10-years.
+- Many households are planning to buy a plug-in hybrid or electric car within the next 10-years.
 Having a larger solar system means excess solar power can be used to charge the car during the daytime

-- Battery storage is now being the norm, and most households will have battery storage as a part of their solar system in the coming years.
-Ensuring the solar system is sized up to your 24-hour usage ensures the system is battery-ready
+- Battery storage is now the norm, and most households will have battery storage as a part of their solar system in the coming years.
+Ensuring the solar system is sized to your 24-hour usage ensures the system is battery-ready

 The Output of a 3kW Solar System

 According to the Clean Energy Council Guidelines, A 3kW solar system in Sydney will output around 12 kWh a day (averaged out across the year), outputting more on the long summer days, and less in winter.
 It is important to understand that this 12 kWh of solar power will be produced during daylight hours, and typically as a bell curve as illustrated below.
 Depending on how much power you use during the day, typically you would want to have a quarterly power bill of around $400 to $600 (approx. 24 kWh a day excluding any off-peak hot water) to make good use of a 3kW system.

 A solar system will peak when the sun is shining directly onto the panels, so for an array facing north, this will be for approximately 4 hours during the middle of the day.
 You can see in the graph how shade from clouds immediately results in a drop off of solar power, and that in summer the system will continue operating until nearly 8 pm if you have the panels installed to catch the late afternoon sun.